heerjoshi/Impact-of-Election-Results-on-Stock-Prices/README.md

 ## Results
 ### Key Findings
 1. **2014 Election**:
-   - The expectation of a pro-business government increased investor optimism, resulting in positive abnormal returns around the event date, particularly in sectors like infrastructure and energy.
+   - A significant positive reaction in sectors like infrastructure and energy, suggesting investor confidence in a pro-business government.
+   - t-tests confirmed statistically significant abnormal returns for several companies, reflecting heightened investor optimism.

 2. **2019 Election**:
-   - While market reactions were generally positive, they were less volatile than in 2014.
-The "re-election" effect contributed to stability, with fewer short-term fluctuations.
+   - More muted market response compared to 2014.
+The continuity of the ruling party led to less volatility and stable returns across most sectors.
+   - Paired t-tests indicated fewer significant changes in AR and CAR, consistent with investor expectations of policy stability.

+These results highlight how political events impact market sentiment and emphasize the need for investors to consider both statistical significance and market expectations when interpreting stock price movements.

 ### Sector-Specific Reactions
 - **IT and Pharmaceuticals**: Mixed responses based on global and local industry challenges.